valerieniloinsigh31/footnote-app/README.md

 -CSS
 -Whitenoise

-When performing resarch, considered Flask also (particularly the CI Torin project)
+When deciding what to do for the project, I also considered Flask (particularly the CI Torin project).

 ## Testing